ababakerosman0001/CSD_SpaceCraft/README.md

 ### Bryson's Rule for Q/R Tuning
 A principled starting point: set Q(i,i) = 1/x_max(i)² and R = 1/u_max².
 This normalises all states and inputs to dimensionless quantities before the optimisation.

----

-*Generated as an extension to the spacecraft attitude control case study.
-All plant parameters sourced directly from the reference paper.*